DarkSharpness/Notes/os/xv6.md

 ![Cause Register](image/xv6/1709709281157.png)

 When it needs to force a trap, the RISC-V hardware does the following for all trap types (other than timer interrupts):

-1. If the trap is a device interrupt, and the sstatus SIE bit is clear, don’t do any of the following.
+1. If the trap is a device interrupt, and the sstatus SIE bit is clear, don't do any of the following.
 2. Disable interrupts by clearing SIE.
 3. Copy the pc to sepc.
 4. Save the current mode (user or supervisor) in the SPP bit in sstatus.
-5. Set scause to reflect the interrupt’s cause.
+5. Set scause to reflect the interrupt's cause.
 6. Set the mode to supervisor.
 7. Copy stvec to the pc.
 8. Start executing at the new pc.

+> Remarks: E = Enable/Exception.
+I = Interrupt.
+M = Machine.
+S = Supervisor.
+U = User.